 You must complete 11 s.h. of graduate courses (i.e., 4 classes) by the end of your fourth semester (see Advanced Course Requirement).
-A maximum of 6 s.h. (i.e., 2 courses) can be applied towards the 11 s.h.
+A maximum of 6 s.h. (i.e., 2 courses) of transfer credit can be applied towards the 11 s.h.
 However, these transfer credits must be approved by the DGS.
 To get approval:

 - Make sure the Graduate College accepted your transfer credits.

 - Talk with your advisor about what classes, if any, you should ask about.
 (Don’t start this process until you have been assigned a permanent advisor, by the end of your first semester.)

 - Write a memo describing what transferred class you would like to have count towards your Advanced Course Requirement.
 Include a copy of the syllabus (or other detailed description of what the course covered) and the transcript showing the grade you earned for this class.

 - The DGS will consider your request (this may take 1-2 weeks) and respond in writing.